Donald Trump ordered by judge to face fraud trial in New York - ExBulletin

 They include criminal investigations related to the FBI’s seizure of government documents from his Florida home and his role in efforts to nullify or interfere with the results of the 2020 presidential election.

-The Manhattan District Attorney’s Office is also conducting a criminal investigation into James’ civil case, and the Trump Organization faces sentencing Jan.
-13 after being convicted of tax evasion in a separate case in New York.
+The Manhattan District Attorneys’ Office is also conducting a criminal investigation into the civil James case, and the Trump Organization faces a Jan.
+13 conviction after being found guilty of tax evasion in a separate New York case.

-Reporting by Jonathan Stempel in New York; Editing by Bill Berkrot and David Gregorio

 |